shilohc/rss2018-team4/assets/posts/lab4.md

 $$arc\,distance = |R|cos^{-1}(\frac{2R^2+desired^2-distance^2}{2R\sqrt{desired^2+R^2}})-Rtan^{-1}(\frac{desired}{R})$$

 The speed of the robot is controlled proportionally to the remaining arc distance.
+This approach also works when the robot is too close to the cone and needs to move backwards.

 ##### Parking Simulation
 <center>![Simulated robot parking in front of cone](assets/images/ParkerSim.gif)</center>